Maple Leaves Forever has a Board of Directors as well as the support staff team listed below.

 Thank You Rebate Application Administration

-MLF has contracted with Forests Ontario to manage the intake process for tree planting applications.
-Applicants will be dealing with Allison Hands or Teri Hoang at Forests Ontario at the same contact address: info@mapleleavesforever.ca.
+MLF has contracted with Forests Canada to manage the intake process for tree planting applications.
+Applicants will be dealing with Allison Hands or Ted Alemayehu at Forests Canada at the same contact address: info@mapleleavesforever.ca.